 The only restraints that restrained me were those of my cruel imaginations.
 Had I kept my focus the essence of His being would have called upon me to continue to keep moving as it had been, all along.
 But, in my fatigue I looked away, Oh, if I could sprout wings and fly away, my strength betrayed me … But, I remembered HIS promises and when I thought I couldn’t go any farther, and the hours became days, He appeared there beside me, and said, “Look from where you come and what you passed through.
-So I did, I was astounded at the passage way I had just passed through, knowing I had come this way; but, from where I came was physically impossible for any one to go through, The Lord said, “This is the eye of the needle that is impossible with men, yet, is possible with God.”
+So I did, I was astounded at the cleft in the Rock I had just passed through, knowing I had come this way; but, from where I came was physically impossible for any one to go through, I looked a gain and understood it was the via Delarosa.
+The only one who can take us through, was the one who had gone through it Himself.
+The Lord said, “This is the eye of the needle that is impossible with men, yet, is possible with God.”

 But You, O Lord, do not be far from Me;